-2.2 This Agreement is meant to ensure that Contractor adheres to the requirements concerning the use of student information protected under the Family Educational Rights and Privacy Act ("FERPA"), 20 U.S.C. §1232g, 34 Code of Federal Regulations Part 99, and California Education Code sections 49060-49085 and the confidentiality requirements related to "education records" under FERPA, "PII" under 34 CFR 99, and "covered information" under SB 1177 Student Online Personal Information Protection Act (SOPIPA) (referred to collectively as "PROTECTED INFORMATION").
+- 2.2 This Agreement is meant to ensure that Contractor adheres to the requirements concerning the use of student information protected under the Family Educational Rights and Privacy Act ("FERPA"), 20 U.S.C. §1232g, 34 Code of Federal Regulations Part 99, and California Education Code sections 49060-49085 and the confidentiality requirements related to "education records" under FERPA, "PII" under 34 CFR 99, and "covered information" under SB 1177 Student Online Personal Information Protection Act (SOPIPA) (referred to collectively as "PROTECTED INFORMATION").
 Protected Information is information that is protected by specific laws.
 For example, student records, student and employee health records, and social security numbers, are each covered by specific privacy laws and rules.
-See Attachment A - LAUSD FERPA Policy, Attachment B - LAUSD HIPAA Policy Regarding Student Information, and Attachment C - LAUSD Employee Record Policy for more information about these types of protected information.
-This Agreement applies to all interactions between Contractor and District schools.

-2.3 34 C.F.R. §99.30 and Education Code §49076(a) require the consent of the education rights holder prior to the release of PII from the education record of a student.
+See Attachment B LAUSD FERPA Policy, Attachment C LAUSD HIPAA Policy Regarding Student Information, and Attachment D LAUSD Employee Record Policy for more information about these types of protected information.
+This Agreement applies to all interactions between Contractor and District schools. - 2.3 34 C.F.R. §99.30 and Education Code §49076(a) require the consent of the education rights holder prior to the release of PII from the education record of a student.
 An exception to the consent requirement is provided for in 34 CFR §99.31(a)(1)(i) and Education Code §49076(a)(2)(G)(i) for contractors "performing institutional services or functions otherwise performed by school employees."
-These contractors are considered "school officials" under FERPA and the California Education Code.

-2.4 Under this Agreement, the District considers Contractor to be a school official with legitimate educational interests performing an institutional service or function for which the District would otherwise use employees within the meaning of 34 C.F.R. \$99.31(a)(1)(i) and Education Code \$49076(a)(2)(G)(i) and this allows the District to disclose PII from education records of students without the consent required by 34 C.F.R. \$99.30 and Education Code \$49076(a).
+These contractors are considered "school officials" under FERPA and the California Education Code. - 2.4 Under this Agreement, the District considers Contractor to be a school official with legitimate educational interests performing an institutional service or function for which the District would otherwise use employees within the meaning of 34 C.F.R. $\S99.31(a)(1)(i)$ and Education Code $\S49076(a)(2)(G)(i)$ and this allows the District to disclose PII from education records of students without the consent required by 34 C.F.R. § 99.30 and Education Code §49076(a).

 2.5 This Agreement does not necessarily describe the complete nature of all interactions between the Contractor and the District.
 Rather, this Agreement pertains to the disclosure of personally identifiable information from education records only.
-It is likely that the Contractor has some other form of written agreement with the District (possibly including, but not limited to a separate contract or MOU, a license agreement, a subscription agreement, etc.).
+The service agreement (contract, MOU, license agreement, subscription agreement, etc.) between Contractor establishes the services for which Contractor is responsible and by which District considers Contractor to be a school official.
 However, in so far as it pertains to the subject matter of this Agreement, this Agreement takes precedence over any inconsistencies with any other agreements.